Skip to content

 2 / 10

-What is the acceleration of a 1400 N skydiver at terminal velocity?
+What is the air resistance force on a 1400 N skydiver at terminal velocity?

 3 / 10